 There are a few major players and I have mentioned Agilent Technologies, which bought Dako ten years ago, and companies such as Roche Diagnostics, Qiagen, ThermoFisher, and a few more.
 If you are a pharmaceutical or biotech company and want to find a partner for developing a companion diagnostic, this partner must have a strong position within its field and an organization that can manage regulatory submissions.
 Furthermore, they must have a worldwide presence to manage the sales and distribution of the assays.
 This is why these major diagnostic companies have advantages over smaller ones and often will be their preferred partners.

 There has been a recent breakthrough in breast cancer therapy with the expanded stratification of HER2.
-There is a new kind of therapeutic subgroup which has been presented at ASCO this year, HER2-low, which accounts for about 50% to 60% of cases that were not clinically actionable, and now with the approval of this antibody-drug conjugate are clinically actionable.
+There is a new kind of therapeutic subgroup which has been presented at ASCO this year, HER2-low, which accounts for about 50% to 60% of cases that were not really specifically clinically actionable, and now with the approval of this antibody-drug conjugate have become nicely actionable.
 How often do you see such a dramatic shift in the stratification provided by a CDx biomarker?

 The results from the DESTINY-Breast04 study presented at the last year’s ASCO meeting must be regarded as a major breakthrough.
 Trastuzumab deruxtecan (Enhertu) is an antibody-drug conjugate developed by Daiichi Sankyo and AstraZeneca.
 To date, metastatic breast cancer patients with HER2-low tumors (IHC2+ or IHC1+ and ISH negative) have most often been offered treatment with standard chemotherapy, and it now seems that this relatively large group of patients has received an additional option.
 The DESTINY-Breast04 study in patients with HER2-Low tumors showed a significantly longer progression-free survival and overall survival with trastuzumab deruxtecan than with standard chemotherapy.
 In Europe, trastuzumab deruxtecan has so far only been approved for the treatment of patients with metastatic HER2-positive breast cancer who have received one or more prior anti-HER2-based regimens.
 In the USA, the HER2-low indication was approved in August last year.
 One thing is the approval by EMA of the HER2-low indication, another thing is reimbursement of this relatively expensive drug, so my impression is that we still have to wait a while before it can be offered to breast cancer patients.
 Another challenge is the HER2 assays used to detect the HER2-low status.
 A recent study published in JAMA Oncology showed that the concordance for the HER2 scores of IHC0 and IHC1+ was quite poor, which raises the concern that some patients will be erroneously misclassified with regard to treatment with trastuzumab deruxtecan.